Minor Program - Recreation Administration

 - Education majors interested in coordinating and programming for after school programs

 - Education majors interested in developing recreation-based activities for students with physical and mental disabilities

 - Business majors interested in hospitality (hotels and resorts) and tourism management

 - Political Science majors interested in local governments and park districts

 - Business majors interested in non-profit management

 - Environmental Science majors interested in outdoor land uses and outdoor resource management

 - Family and Consumer Sciences majors interested in healthy communities (which include city and county parks)

 RPTA Faculty are well equipped to advise students from a wide-range of backgrounds.
 Faculty contain degrees in areas such as Forestry, Business Administration and Geography, and understand the important relationship between RPTA and other disciplines.
 Please contact Dr. Greg Shaw (the Minor Advisor for the department) if you are interested in the RPTA Minor.

-The RPTA Minor consists of 3 units of foundation coursework (leisure theory), 9 units of RPTA core classes and 9 units of RPTA electives (for lists of electives, please click on the separate pages for the RPTA emphasis areas at right).
+The RPTA Minor consists of 3 units of foundation coursework (leisure theory), 9 units of RPTA core classes, and 9 units of RPTA electives from the Recreation and Park Management Concentration (for lists of electives, please click on the separate pages for the RPTA focus areas at right).
 Use the Minor Advising Form for information on which core courses are open to minors.